 Your content should engender trust, and make the reasons you’re asking for their contact information crystal clear.
 Think thought leadership, expert interviews, event reviews from speakers, or longer and more in-depth product videos.

 Once you have acquired a customer, you need to retain and engage them in order to sustainably grow your business.
 For this stage, you might also want to consider targeting referrals to other potential customers as a goal.

 On-going learning, product announcements, new feature releases, industry trends, or new ideas for using what they’ve already bought are all excellent ways to drive engagement through video.
 If possible, personalize the content you share with them to further cement the relationship.

 Improve Over Time

-Measuring the efficacy of your videos at every stage of your marketing funnel is also key to understanding whether they are having the desired impact.
-With SproutVideo, you can leverage powerful analytics and video engagement metrics to understand exactly how much an individual viewer is watching of your videos, and how they perform overall.
+With SproutVideo, you can leverage powerful analytics and video engagement metrics.
+This data allows you to understand exactly how much an individual viewer is watching of your videos, and how they perform overall.
 With those stats, you can make tweaks to your content over time to improve conversion rates.

 How are you implementing video in your inbound marketing strategy?
 Let us know in the comments below!